sprintwindy/BackupManager/README.md

 $ composer require backpack/backupmanager
 ```

-2) Then add the service providers to your config/app.php file:
+2) For Laravel <5.5, add the service providers to your config/app.php file:

 ```
 Spatie\Backup\BackupServiceProvider::class,